-This course begins with an exploration of the theology of work and moves to an examination of career selection, career development theories and techniques, decision-making models, occupational information sources and systems, as well as lifestyle and career decision-making.
+This course begins with an exploration of the theology of work.
+It examines career selection, career development theories and techniques, decision-making models, occupational information sources and systems, as well as lifestyle and career decision-making.
+Ethical, legal, developmental, and cultural considerations related to career counseling are explored.
 No prerequisites.

-Additional Details for California Students: Discussion of multicultural issues in career development, rehabilitation counseling, and the inter-relationships between work, family, and other life roles and factors is included.
-Additionally, students are exposed to career assessment instruments and take several assessment instruments to learn to use them and to evaluate their own results and career choices.
-4999.33 (c) (1), (C).
-3 credits.
+This course addresses CA BBS standard 4999.33 (c) (1), (C)